fieserWolF/ditheridoo/README.md

 Ditheridoo comes in two flavors:

-- standalone executable for Linux, MacOS/Darwin and Windows (see [releases](https://github.com/fieserWolF/ditheridoo/releases))
+- standalone executable for 64-bit systems Linux and Windows (see [releases](https://github.com/fieserWolF/ditheridoo/releases))
 - Python3 script

 ## Run the standalone executable

-Just download your bundle at [releases](https://github.com/fieserWolF/ditheridoo/releases), then extract it and enjoy.
+Just download your bundle at [releases](https://github.com/fieserWolF/ditheridoo/releases), extract the zip file and enjoy.

 ## Run the Python3 script directly

-Download _ditheridoo.py_ and the whole _resource_ - directory into the same folder on your computer.
+### Install Python

-### Prerequisites
+#### Prerequisites

-Python3 is needed to run this software.
+Python3 is needed to run PetPet.
 Everything else needed should be provided in your Python3 installation by default:

 - tkinter
 - argparse

-### Install Python on Windows or Mac
+#### Install Python on Windows or Mac

-Be sure to have the latest version of Python installed.

 * Download Python from [https://www.python.org](https://www.python.org).
 * Install Python on your computer.

-### Install Python on Linux
+#### Install Python on Linux

 On my Debian GNU/Linux machine I use apt to install everything needed:
 ```